When to plant Comfrey in Crawford County, MO

 Crawford County, Missouri is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 27.

-Crawford County County sits in USDA Zone 6b.
+Crawford County sits in USDA Zone 6b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Crawford County County's climate?
+Can Comfrey grow in Crawford County's climate?

 Your Crawford County Garden Planner — Free